 Cut Back on the Number of Products You Use

-While all of these previous steps require adopting new products into your haircare regimen, one of the most important steps to having a healthy moisturized scalp is cutting back on the number of products you use.
-As much as possible, keep your haircare routine relatively simple, nixing harsh ingredients and chemicals and opting for a streamlined approach that makes use of natural formulas that won't irritate your scalp or strip it of oils.
+While all of the previous steps require adding new products into your haircare regimen, one of the most important steps to having a healthy, moisturized scalp might actually be cutting back on the number of products you use.
+Try to keep your haircare routine relatively simple, nixing harsh ingredients and chemicals and opting for a streamlined approach that makes use of natural formulas that won't irritate your scalp or strip it of oils.